erroronline1/caro/readme.md

 Records can be marked as closed to disappear from the records overview and not being taken into account for open cases on the landing page summary, but still can be accessed after filtering/searching any keyword within the identifier.
 On further contribution the closed state is revoked by default.
 This applies to records containing complaints too.
 Complaints must be closed by all [defined roles](#runtime-variables), repeatedly if any data is appended to the respective record.
 Unclosed records will be reminded of periodically after a [defined timespan](#runtime-variables) to all users of the most recent recording users organisational units.

+Case documentations allow a setting of the current case state (like reimbursement granted, production tasked, etc.).
+Records within the overview can be filtered according to case states.

 If a record is marked as a complaint by accident it can be assigned another type by defined roles.
 Retyping will be recorded as well.
 Records can be assigned a new identifier, e.g. on typing errors or accidentally duplicate creation.
 In the latter case if the new identifier is already in use all records will be merged with the existing one.
 This action as well as assigning a new identifier will be recorded as well.